 The misty gray weather makes Venice hauntingly beautiful and absolutely enchanting.

-Canals seem to belong, once again, to those long lost centuries past and ancient palaces appear to float upon white clouds.
+Canals seem to belong, once again, to those long-lost centuries past, and the mist rises up from the canals surrounding ancient palaces; they seem like palaces in the clouds.
 Ancient history and magical kingdoms meet in a delightful experience you'll never forget.

 Most of the main squares have a market, and the atmosphere is always very special.

 Plenty of delightful Christmas concerts are held throughout Venice.
 They are easily discovered by reading the posters around the city or asking your hotel for advice.
 The La Pieta church on the Riva degli Schiavoni, where Vivaldi was once choir master, hosts some of the best.

-Of course no Christmas in Italy would be complete without a Christmas Eve Mass, particularly lovely is the famous Christmas Eve Mass in St Mark's Basilica.
+Of course, no Christmas in Italy would be complete without a Christmas Eve Mass, particularly lovely being the famous Christmas Eve Mass in St Mark's Basilica.

 Even if you are not Catholic, a Christmas Mass is an unforgettably moving experience.